Duality, Polite Water-filling, and Optimization for MIMO B-MAC Interference Networks and iTree Networks: Acknowledgment

 \section{Acknowledgment}

-The authors would like to thank Ashutosh Sabharwal for encouragement and helpful discussions, and Giuseppe Caire for discussions on the state-of-the-art algorithms for general linear constraints and detailed comments on the paper.
+The authors would like to thank Ashutosh Sabharwal for encouragement and helpful discussions, and Giuseppe Caire for discussions on the state-of-the-art algorithms for multiple linear constraints and detailed comments on the paper.